MichaelELeonard/Tableau-Challange/README.md

 ### Tableau Presentation

-* This was saved and published to my Tableau Public account: https://public.tableau.com/app/profile/michael.leonard4092/viz/TableauChallengeWeek18v2/May-July2023BikeStationsAnalysis?publish=yes
+* Link to Tableau Storyboard: https://public.tableau.com/app/profile/michael.leonard4092/viz/TableauChallengeWeek18v2/May-July2023BikeStationsAnalysis?publish=yes

 ## Background

-As the new lead analyst for the Citi Bike Program(https://citibikenyc.com/homepage, I am responsible for overseeing the largest bike sharing program in the United States.
-In this new role, I am expected to generate regular reports for city officials looking to publicize and improve the city program.
+As the new lead analyst for the Citi Bike Program (https://citibikenyc.com/homepage, and oversee the largest bike sharing program in the United States.
+One of my responsibilities in this new role is to generate regular reports for city officials looking to publicize and improve the city program.

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.